top of page

 There are moments when silence is wisdom.
 And there are moments when silence means weakness and agreement.
 Most believers do not know the difference.

-From the moment Jesus stood before Pilate when he was arrested and brought for trials (John 19), He said almost nothing.
+From the moment Jesus stood before Pilate during His arrest and trial (John 19), He said almost nothing.
 Pilate questioned Him.
-The chief priests accused Him; they all mocked him.
-A crown of thorns was put on his head, but Jesus held His peace.
-Not because He had nothing to say.
-Not because He was afraid.
-But because not every voice deserves a response, and not every accusation deserves an audience.
-That is a principle you must learn as a Christian.
+The chief priests accused Him and mocked Him.
+A crown of thorns was placed on His head, yet Jesus remained silent.
+This silence was not due to fear or lack of words.
+He understood that not every voice deserves a response, and not every accusation warrants an audience.
+This is a vital principle for you as a Christian.

-The Apostle Paul would later put the principle plainly:
+The Apostle Paul later articulated this principle clearly:

 “Brethren, be not children in understanding: howbeit in malice be ye children, but in understanding be men.”
 (1 Corinthians 14:20)

-In the face of malice, Jesus behaved like a child.
-He did not fight back.
-He did not defend Himself.
-He absorbed the mockery, the false accusations, and the interrogation.
-He remained completely silent.
+In the face of malice, Jesus acted childlike.
+He did not retaliate or defend Himself.
+Instead, He absorbed the mockery, false accusations, and interrogation with complete silence.

-But then Pilate said something that changed everything.
+But then Pilate made a statement that changed everything.

 The Moment the Line Was Crossed